dlavrentev/learnjavascript/README.md

 .toLowerCase() is a function that converts the string to lower case parentheses () on function calls are required. .length is a property that is already pre-computed; therefore, it does not need parentheses. console.log(...) is used for debugging and is NOT a replacement for return.

+///////////////// Character access
+Last updated August 2022
+You can access a specific character in a string by using the square brackets syntax [].

+You have to provide the index of the character that you'd like to access, starting from 0.

+Let's take an example where the variable language has the value: "JavaScript".
+Here's how you access the 1st character, the 2nd, and the 3rd:

+const language = "JavaScript";

+language[0]; //first character
+language[1]; //second character
+language[2]; //third character
+If you'd like to debug your code and see the result of language[1] in the console, you have to console log it as follows:

+console.log(language[1]);
+Combining it with length
+You can also combine the character access with the .length property.
+So using the same language variable, here's how you get the second to last character from it:

+const language = "JavaScript";

+language[ language.length - 2 ]; // "p" because it's the second to last character from "JavaScript"
+Note that language[ language.length ] will be undefined because character access starts at 0.
+So for a string of 9 characters, 8 is the position of the last character.

+The .at(index) method
+Since 2022, JavaScript now has a .at() method that reads the character at a certain index, which can also be negative.

+Let's take a look at a few examples:

+const language = "JavaScript";
+language.at(0); // "J"
+language.at(1); // "a"
+language.at(-1); // "t"
+language.at(-2); // "p"
+The primary use case for the .at() method is negative indices, making it easier than relying on the .length property.
+However, you can use whichever approach you prefer.

+When a negative index is specified, you start counting from the end. -1 is the last character, -2 is the one before it, etc.

+You can continue using the square bracket syntax for all other use cases, knowing that language[-1] returns undefined.
+So, whenever you want to use a negative index, you should use the .at() method.

+JSDoc
+By now, you probably noticed that most of the challenges start with some comments that look like this:

+/**
+ * @param {string} name
+ */
+These comments are used to improve your coding experience.
+They let the code editor know what methods to suggest to you while you're typing.
+So you can ignore these comments.
+You will never have to change them or add them, and they don't affect the tests.

+What is the "Sample usage"?
+You may have also noticed that every challenge has some sample usage code at the end.
+For example, for the function getCharCount, we had:

+// Sample usage - do not modify console.log(getCharCount("Sam")); // 3
+console.log(getCharCount("Alex 123")); // 8
+console.log(getCharCount("Charley is here")); // 15
+The goal of the sample usage is to show you the various ways we expect to call the function.
+Sometimes, we show you the expected output next to it in a comment.

+Note that in the tests, we end up calling your function with more examples not visible in the sample code.
+The goal of this is to make sure that you've provided a correct answer that works in several scenarios, not just one or two scenarios.

+Recap
+Square brackets [index] are used to access a specific index from a string.
+The index starts at 0.
+So the first character is index 0.
+You can combine it with the length of a string to get another character in another position.
+The .at() method allows you to read a character at an index (which can also be negative).